dantonnoriega/PubPol590-Sp15/02_data_structures_and_importing_data/021_pandas_data_structures.md

 1. Locate the file or folder.
 2. Hold *shift* and right-click the file or folder you need to path.
 3. Select the option *copy as path* (or something like that).
-4. Paste wherever needed
+4. Paste wherever needed.
 5. Convert any backslashes (`\`) into a forward-slashes (`/`).
 Use the 'Find and Replace' in Canopy to do this quickly.

-Moving forward, if you ever need to find the path of a file, you can use this tricks to get it quickly!
+Moving forward, if you ever need to find the path of a file, you can use these tricks to get it quickly!

 ###### A Special Note About Pathing In Mac Versus PC